Glazzite/ams.sh/README.md

 OS Capability
 - [ ] Arch Linux
-- [ ] Windows (only after recognition)
+- [ ] SteamOS

-Testing
 - [ ] Linux Distros

 > [!IMPORTANT]
 > The script will be 100% Bash/Shell written and will not use any external languages.
-If, for Windows, it will be 100% Batch written and will not use PowerShell unless necessary.

 # 🔔 Credits